antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 ## Enumeration
 ###### SMB Enumeration
 Since port 445 (SMB) was open, we can check to see if there are any accessible SMB shares.
-In our cases the box had unahtenticated access which means of guest permissions are enabled we can be able to enumerate the shares in the drive.
+In our cases the box allowed unauthenticated access which means of guest permissions are enabled, and we can be able to enumerate the shares in the drive.

 Using SMB Client, I identified several interesting shares, as follows:
 - **ADMIN$**: Remote Admin share (usually for administrative tasks).